Questions to expect from a life insurance phone interview

 Identification and financial information

-• Financial information, including your income and net worth (a rough estimate of assets minus liabilities is fine)
+• Financial information, including your income and a rough estimate of your net worth

 Health history and medical information